all-of-us/workbench/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have added explanatory comments where the logic is not obvious
 - [ ] I have run and tested this change locally, and my testing process is described here
 - [ ] If this includes a new feature flag, I have created and linked new JIRA tickets to (a) turn on the feature flag and (b) remove it later
-- [ ] If this includes a UI change, I have run the E2E tests on this change against my local UI and/or API server with `yarn test-local` or [yarn test-local-devup](https://github.com/all-of-us/workbench/blob/master/e2e/README.md#examples)
+- [ ] If this includes an API change, I have run the E2E tests on this change against my local server with [yarn test-local](https://github.com/all-of-us/workbench/blob/master/e2e/README.md#examples) because this PR won't be covered by the CircleCI tests
 - [ ] If this includes a UI change, I have taken screen recordings or screenshots of the new behavior and notified the PO and UX designer in [Slack](https://pmi-engteam.slack.com/archives/C02MWP2RN5P)
 - [ ] If this change impacts deployment safety (e.g. removing/altering APIs which are in use) I have documented these in the description
 - [ ] If this includes an API change, I have updated the appropriate Swagger definitions and notified/updated the appropriate API consumers